Spacial/csstuff/README.md

 ## NASA

 * [Tindallgrams](http://tindallgrams.net/): In 1966, as the American space program was working furiously towards a moon landing, Howard W. “Bill” Tindall, Jr., an expert on orbital mechanics, was sent by NASA to MIT to oversee the development of software for the spacecraft guidance systems.
+* [JPL Open Source Rover Project](https://github.com/nasa-jpl/open-source-rover): A build-it-yourself, 6-wheel rover based on the rovers on Mars!

 # Chemistry